Priya Dutt

 Priya Dutt Roncon (born 28 August 1966) is an Indian politician and social worker.
 She was elected for the first time to the 14th Lok Sabha from Mumbai North West constituency in Maharashtra on 22 November 2005, representing the Indian National Congress party.
 She represented the Mumbai North Central constituency in the 15th Lok Sabha from 2009.
 In the 2014 and 2019 Indian general elections, she was defeated by Poonam Mahajan of the BJP.

 Early life and education

-Priya Dutt Roncon, born as Priya Balraj Dutt is the daughter of the Bollywood actor and politician Sunil Dutt and Nargis Dutt.
+Priya Dutt Roncon, born as Priya Balraj Dutt is the daughter of the actor and politician Sunil Dutt and actress Nargis Dutt.
 She is of Punjabi descent and was born and raised in Bombay, Maharashtra.
 Her parents were elected to represent the Indian National Congress and her father was a government minister.
 She is the sister of actor Sanjay Dutt and Namrata Dutt.
+Music composer Jaddanbai was her maternal grandmother, and actor Anwar Hussain was her uncle.
 With her sister, she published a memoir, Mr and Mrs Dutt: Memories of our Parents, in 2007.

-She received her Bachelor of Arts degree in Sociology from Sophia College, University of Bombay in Cumbala Hill, South Bombay.
-She has a Post Graduate Diploma in television production from the Center for Media Arts in New York City, New York State, United States.
+She received her Bachelor of Arts degree in Sociology from Sophia College, University of Bombay.
+She has a Post Graduate Diploma in television production from the Center for Media Arts in New York City, United States.